-- 40.7 Coach or Non-Playing Club Personnel Any Manager, Coach or non-playing Club personnel who holds or strikes an official shall be automatically suspended from the game, ordered to the dressing room and the matter will be reported to the Commissioner for further disciplinary action. - 40.8 Police Protection and Security All Clubs shall provide adequate police or other protection for all players, goalkeepers and officials at all times.
+- penalties imposed under this offense, his case shall be referred to the Commissioner of the League for consideration of supplementary disciplinary action. - 40.7 Coach or Non-Playing Club Personnel Any Manager, Coach or non-playing Club personnel who holds or strikes an official shall be automatically suspended from the game, ordered to the dressing room and the matter will be reported to the Commissioner for further disciplinary action. - 40.8 Police Protection and Security All Clubs shall provide adequate police or other protection for all players, goalkeepers and officials at all times.